TrueNobility303/SPIDER-GDA/README.md

 Offical Code for **Faster Stochastic Algorithms for Minimax Optimization under Polyak-Łojasiewicz Condition** (NeurIPS, 2022)

-To reimplement the experiments in our paper, run
+To reimplement the experiments in our paper, please run

 ```
 code/PL_game/demoxxx.m